Instructor:

 The University of Memphis

-expects all student to behave honestly.
+expects all students to behave honestly.
 The

 Student Code of Rights and